ethwinch/ethwinch/README.md

 I love creating programs that are serve a purpose and account for the diverse ways people interact with technology across age, ability, and background.

-I have experience in Python, C++, HTML/CSS/JavaScript, MySQL, PHP, Machine Learning, and am always picking up new languages along the way.
+I have experience in Python, C++, HTML/CSS/JavaScript, MySQL, PHP, Machine Learning, and am always learning new things to achieve my goals!

 <b>Website Projects</b>
 <ul>